 Knowledge of tropical food crops.

 crops grown are not truly tropical.
 About 99% of all existing

 tropical food crops on the planet are virtually unknown to our local

-Tropical seed sources
+2) Tropical seed

 difficult to import seeds from tropical regions.
 There are too many

 regulations in this regard that make it practically impossible for

 people to acquire optimal germplasm.

 Almost all seeds imported are from the U.S. – which

 awareness, I wrote another article last year:

-Puerto Rico's Stolen Seed Future
+Puerto Rico's Stolen Seed

 High quality soil

 true topsoil left in Puerto Rico.
 Successful gardening or farming is

 dependent on high quality (= live) soil.
 In order to create that

 soil, composting and the use of high quality manure is required.<

 Knowledge of advanced gardening practices